Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Abstract

 \section{Abstract}

 Global-pressure formulations recast multiphase Darcy flow in terms of a single pressure driving the total flux.
-Their exact equivalence to phase-pressure formulations, however, holds only when the constitutive data satisfy the compatibility conditions required for a total-differential structure and its generalized nonisothermal extension.
-In this work, we derive the corresponding exactness criterion for temperature-dependent mobilities and capillary pressures.
-We show that equivalence is governed by the closure of a mobility-weighted capillary one-form on the augmented state space of saturation and temperature.
-This yields both the classical compatibility conditions within the saturation sector and a distinct mixed saturation--temperature condition that arises only in the nonisothermal setting.
-We then incorporate this structure into a reduced matrix--fracture model with heat transport, matrix--fracture thermal exchange, and evolving fracture aperture.
-Numerical benchmarks recover the three regimes predicted by the theory: globally exact, exact on each fixed-temperature slice but not on the full saturation--temperature space, and fully nonexact.
+Their exact equivalence to phase-pressure formulations holds only when the constitutive data satisfy the compatibility conditions required for a total-differential structure and its generalized nonisothermal extension.
+Here, we derive the exactness criterion for temperature-dependent mobilities and capillary pressures.
+We show that equivalence depends on whether the mobility-weighted capillary contribution is path independent in the saturation--temperature domain, so that it can be absorbed into a scalar global pressure.
+This yields the classical compatibility conditions within the saturation sector and a distinct mixed saturation--temperature condition that arises only in nonisothermal settings.
+We then incorporate this structure into a reduced matrix--fracture model with heat transport, matrix--fracture thermal exchange, and evolving aperture.
+Numerical benchmarks recover the three regimes predicted by the theory: globally exact, exact on each fixed-temperature slice but not on the full saturation--temperature domain, and fully nonexact.
 In fractured systems, thermal forcing alone can drive transitions between these regimes, while aperture evolution changes the path through state space.
-When exactness fails, a least-squares projection performed independently on each fixed-temperature slice provides a conservative scalar-pressure surrogate together with quantitative defect diagnostics.
-The resulting framework unifies nonisothermal exactness theory, fractured-flow dynamics, and conservative reduced closure within a single global-pressure formulation.
+When saturation-sector exactness is lost, a least-squares projection on fixed-temperature slices extracts the nearest gradient component of the mobility-weighted capillary field.
+This yields a conservative slice-wise scalar-pressure surrogate and a quantitative projection residual.
+The residual separates saturation-sector nonintegrability from the mixed saturation--temperature incompatibility that controls genuinely nonisothermal loss of exactness.
+The framework links nonisothermal exactness theory, fractured-flow dynamics, and conservative reduced closure in a global-pressure formulation.